Dassault Falcon 10X mockup

 Dassault's 10X Is a Parisian Penthouse in the Sky

-We explore a mockup of the latest, largest, and longest-range Falcon jet.
+We explore the latest, largest, and longest-range Falcon jet.

 The 10X’s cabin will boast an interior width of nine feet one inch and a height of six feet eight inches.
 By comparison, the Gulfstream G700 cabin measures eight feet two inches wide and six feet three inches tall, while the Bombardier Global 7500 is eight feet wide and six feet two inches high.
 The three jets’ cabin volumes are similar at around 2,700 cubic feet.
 While the Global 7500’s published range of 7,700 nautical miles is 200 nautical miles longer than that of the 10X and G700, all three have price tags of around $75 million (2021 dollars).